Syria misses chemical weapons handover deadline

 Syria had already missed a December 31 deadline to relinquish the most poisonous chemical agents, including mustard gas and sarin precursors.

-So far, Syria has transported slightly more than 4 percent of the 1,300 tonnes it reported to the OPCW.
+So far, Syria has transported slightly more than 4 percent of the 1,300 metric tons it reported to the OPCW.
 The two small shipments of chemicals are being stored on a Danish vessel in the Mediterranean.

-Under the U.S.-Russian agreement, prompted by a sarin gas attack near Damascus that killed hundreds of civilians, Syria has until June 30, or another five months, to completely eliminate its chemical weapons programme.
+Under the U.S.-Russian agreement, prompted by a sarin gas attack near Damascus that killed hundreds of civilians, Syria has until June 30, or another five months, to completely eliminate its chemical weapons program.

 Washington blames the poison attacks on the Assad government and threatened military retaliation.

 Damascus has blamed the delay on security problems and the threat of attacks by rebels on road transports to the northern port of Latakia.
-It has requested additional armour and communications equipment.
+It has requested additional armor and communications equipment.

 The next major deadline is March 31, by when the most toxic substances are supposed to be destroyed outside Syria, on a special U.S. cargo vessel, the Cape Ray.